EMS Ambulance and Fire Dispatch Software

 It supports on-scene well-person checks and IV starts, with or without transport.
 It can even be used to book internal company errands and deliveries, providing driving directions and guidance to the driver.

-All manner of vehicles are supported, each with any number of passengers: ambulances, wheelchair vans, fly cars, evacuation buses, boats, helicopters, airplanes… simply specify each vehicle’s full-tank range and patient capacity, and let AngelTrack figure out the rest.
+All manner of vehicles are supported, each with any number of passengers: ambulances, fire apparatus, wheelchair vans, fly cars, evacuation buses, boats, helicopters, airplanes… simply specify each vehicle’s full-tank range and patient capacity, and let AngelTrack figure out the rest.

 All Three Dispatch Models